Dental Treatments

 Full ceramic (empress) crown:

-It is completely porcelain and metal-free.
+Antalya Emax crown is completely porcelain and metal-free.
 Ideal for front teeth.
 May be fragile in molars.

 Metal crown (gold or nickel-chrome):